bgunson/object-serialization/README.md

 Reflective Object Serialization Project

 This is a project that lets a user create 5 different objects and input their fields which is then serialized to a JSON string.
-These operations take place on a artificial server.
+These operations take place on a theoretical server.
 The serialized object is then sent to a socket via a server socket where it gets deserialized and vizualized on the client side.